spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 ### Corrective Moment Coefficient

-The *Corrective Moment Coefficient* describes the reaction of the rocket due to a disturbance about its longitudinal axis.
+The *Corrective Moment Coefficient* describes the reaction of the rocket against a disturbance about its longitudinal axis.

 \begin{equation}
 \label{eq_coef_moment_corrective}